flutter/website/src/docs/codelabs/explicit-animations.md

 if you are new to animation in general.
-The following sections help you understand explicit animations by introducing you to foundational animation concepts, and ultimately relate those concepts to the corresponding tools of explicit animations.
+The following sections help you understand explicit animations by introducing you to foundational animation concepts, and ultimately relating those concepts to the corresponding tools of explicit animations.

 ### What is an animation?